markwilliams970/rally-submit-defect-php/README.md

 =======================

 ## SECURITY WARNING ##
 The PHP script includes embedded Rally credentials.
 While PHP masks the source code of the script from the browser end-user, this is fundamentally NOT secure.
 STRONGLY RECOMMEND USING THIS EXAMPLE FOR EXAMPLE REFERENCE ONLY.
+Any actual implementation should include, at minimum, some obfuscation of the credentials as a precaution.

 ## Example ##